An analysis of the casino scene in ‘Rush Hour 2’

 Rush Hour 2 is an action-comedy movie directed by Brett Ratner.
 It tells the story of Chief Inspector Lee (Jackie Chan) and Detective James Carter (Chris Tucker), who travel to Hong Kong for holiday.
 Unfortunately, they have to end their holiday prematurely because of a murder case that involves two United States customs agents.

 Inspector Lee has a feeling that Ricky Tan, the Triad crime lord, might know something about the matter.
-Rush Hour 2 is one of the numerous films that feature physical or online casino scenes in their plot, like those at จีคลับ.
+Rush Hour 2 is one of the numerous films that feature physical or online casino scenes in their plot, like those at จีคลับ or gclub.
 This film has a scene that occurs in a Las Vegas casino.

 Keep reading to find out more about this casino.